kjicpp/Building-Blocks-for-Multi-Robot-Applications/README.md

    to the followers.
 All robots then stop and exit their control programs simultaneously.

-#How to compile "communicate.h," "communicate.c" and "safewalk.cc":
+#How to compile "communicate.h," "communicate.c" and "safewalk.cc"

 [1] g++ -c communicate.c

 [2] g++ -o safewalk `pkg-config --cflags playerc++` safewalk.cc `pkg-config --libs playerc++` -lnsl communicate.o

-#How to run the project:
+#How to run the project

 [1] Place all files inside of "worlds" directory player stage directory